flapjack103/go-search/README.md

 ## Description

 A code exploration tool.
 Check out the [live demo here](http://abueno-go-search.herokuapp.com/main.html).
 Or check out the [slides](https://docs.google.com/presentation/d/1fayQFkSKyZbhWpKVYUHqekhDMagifCMajJ1Nzz_zzkE/edit?usp=sharing) for more information on the code and the project motivation.
+There is also a [video presentation](https://www.youtube.com/watch?v=ivi3JCcqLn8) available.

 ## Running Go-Search